 Manhattan Beach below the Ritz-Carlton bluffs is one of the nicest beaches in the Half Moon Bay area.
 You will need to walk about 3/4 mile south to the concrete stairs going down the bluff.
 If the tide is out you can sometimes keep walking north to Redondo Beach, Wavecrest Beach and even Poplar Beach; however, be careful because the tide can quickly come back in and cut off beach access.

 If you would like a more isolated and rural beach keep driving further south from HMB about a mile past Miramontes Point Rd (the Ritz-Carlton exit).
-Look for a yellow gate to the right which is easy to miss.
-There you will find a small parking lot.
-Then take the 1/2 mile walking trail west through working farm fields to the Cowell Ranch beach bluff.
+Look for a yellow gate to the right, which is easy to miss, behind which you will find a small parking lot.
+Then take the 1/2 mile walking trail west from the parking lot through working farm fields to the Cowell Ranch beach bluff.
+On weekends you can walk the Cowell-Purissima Trail south from the beach.
+You can also walk a short trail north, through beautiful wild flowers in June-July, to the Ritz Carlton Trail.
 Bikes are OK but no dogs are allowed.

 The California Coastal Trail currently stops at the southern end of the Ritz-Carlton property.
 A new segment of the Coastal Trail starts again at Cowell Ranch Beach and heads south parallel to the bluffs for about 3.5 miles.
 Warning: This trail is closed off in the middle for farming operations except during weekends.